Amorosa (2012 film)

-Amorosa (The Revenge) is a 2012 Filipino psychological horror drama film directed by Topel Lee, starring Angel Aquino, Enrique Gil, and Martin del Rosario.
-This film was produced by Skylight Films and released last August 29, 2012, by Star Cinema.
+Amorosa (The Revenge) is a 2012 Filipino psychological horror drama film directed by Topel Lee and written by Enrico C. Santos, Kren V. Yap, and Willy Laconsay from a story developed by Santos and Joel Mercado.
+The film stars Angel Aquino, Enrique Gil, Martin del Rosario, and Xyriel Manabat in her first horror film.

-This is the first horror film of Xyriel Manabat.
+Produced by Skylight Films and distributed by ABS-CBN Film Productions, the film was theatrically released on August 29, 2012.

 Synopsis

 Years ago, Amorosa (Angel Aquino), her husband, and her two boys Amiel and Rommel (Martin del Rosario and Enrique Gil) got into a car accident.
 Her husband died in the accident, leaving her alone to take care of her boys.
 In the present, she decides to move her family to a remote pension house.
 But once there, she discovers that the house is home to an angry spirit seeking revenge for sins committed years ago.
 And as she deals with the fear of this spirit popping up everywhere, she struggles to reconnect with Rommel, who hasn’t been the same since the accident.